Dyslexia: How to identify it and What to do

 · know how to identify children who may be at risk;

-· be aware of inclusive strategies when addressing reading, spelling and writing with children with and without dyslexia;
+· be aware of inclusive strategies when addressing reading, spelling, writing and the curriculum with children with and without dyslexia;

 · become familiar with strategies which help children address their specific challenges with concentration, slow processing, memory and organization; and

-· employ inclusive strategies to help your pupils manage their profile
+· employ inclusive strategies to help pupils manage their profile

 You should also be able to understand that:

-· all children learn differently, which is why UDL should always be the foundation of all your teaching;
+· all children learn differently, which is why inclusion should always be the foundation of all teachin, learning and assessment;

 · dyslexia may have a negative impact on the child, particularly in the school environment, and so early identification and intervention are important; and